Some typical repairs are:

 The time to complete a repair varies from toy to toy.
 While I know that many people don’t like to be without their toys for any length of time, the work cannot be rushed.
 When the work is completed, we will send you digital images of the toy in its finished state, and a copy of your invoice, showing the balance due, including return shipping.
 (All shipping costs, including any insurance costs, are the responsibility of the customer.
 Even if you choose to send me stamps or pre-paid postage, there is still a small handling fee.)
-The bill is due upon receipt, and while I prefer Zelle payments (a secure bank-to-bank transfer) you may pay via check, money order, or bank check, Venmo, Cash App or Zelle.
+The bill is due upon receipt, and while I prefer Zelle payments (a secure bank-to-bank transfer) you may pay via check, money order, or bank check.

 Here is the part of the process that I must share: While I love my job, it is not a hobby, it helps to pay the bills.
 If you cannot pay your balance when the work is completed, just let me know so we can work out a payment plan.
 If no payment arrangements have been made, and I have to store your toy for more than 2 weeks time, I will need to charge a storage fee.

 Canadian and foreign shipments must incur a surcharge of $15 for additional forms and packaging.
 Once your final payment is received, we will then ship the toy back to you via Priority Mail, or Registered mail. or UPS.
 A hard copy of your invoice will be included with the shipment.